charlie180-code/sailsmakr/README.md

 Sailsmakr leverages a variety of modern technologies to deliver a seamless experience:

 - **Python (Flask)**: Backend framework for handling requests and API logic.
-- **Code as Infrastructure**: Ensuring that infrastructure is defined and maintained programmatically using tools such as Terraform.
 - **Firestore**: Cloud-based NoSQL database for storing user-generated data such as files and media.
 - **Neon DB (PostgreSQL)**: High-performance, secure PostgreSQL database for structured data management.
 - **VanillaJS & ES6**: JavaScript standard used for building interactive front-end functionalities.